“Improving safety in the U.S. workplace since 1991”

 Further, most of these products that are ingested as an attempt to cheat require measured consumption at numerous intervals of time over a 24-48 hour period prior to providing the urine specimen for testing.
 Therefore, “random” (zero notice given) testing greatly hinders if not virtually eliminates any cheating success through “drinking something”.
 Whatever is consumed has zero time to then cause any demonstrable change in an individual’s system/urine, and therefore will not “change” the results of a drug test.

-Adam- Are there studies that display the percentage decrease in worker output if they are on drugs
+Adam- Are there studies that display the percentage decrease in worker output if they are on drugs?

-OHSsm-There are have been many such studies, from different sources including government agencies, university studies, and non-profit organizations.
-All of them independently come up with quite similar findings of workplace drug-users being “35%” or “33%” or “30%” less productive…also resulting in poorer quality production of company’s products or services, and greater frequency of accidents, more injuries, plus damaged-lost-stolen company equipment and supplies.
+OHS- There are have been many such studies, from different sources including government agencies, university studies, and non-profit organizations.
+All of them independently come up with quite similar findings of workplace drug-users being "35%" or "33%" or "30%" less productive...also resulting in poorer quality production of company's products or services, and greater frequency of accidents, more injuries, plus damaged-lost-stolen company equipment and supplies.

-Druggies will always deny at least some of the foregoing, claiming that they actually can work better, longer, and are “sharper” at work due to their workplace drug-use.
-They’re wrong of course, and simply in denial.
-Mind-altering drugs (legitimately prescribed or illicit) are called “mind-altering” for very good reason.
+Drug users will always deny at least some of the foregoing, claiming that they actually can work better, longer, and are "sharper" at work due to their workplace drug-use.
+They're wrong of course, and simply in denial.
+Mind-altering drugs (legitimately prescribed or illicit) are called "mind-altering" for very good reason.

-Adam- I basically want to provide a cost/benefit analysis on drug testing and provide a payback.
+Adam- I basically want to provide a cost/benefit analysis on drug testing cost and provide a payback.
 If you can get back to me at your convenience I would really appreciate it.
 Again thanks for your help.
 Adam

-OHSsm-Fine, it’s a great and enlightening exercise.
-As our example, let’s use a company with 100 employees.
-(You can later project this up or down to a company with only “10″ employees or with 1,000, 10,000, or 100,000 employees.)
+OHS- Fine, a drug testing cost versus benefit analysis is a great and enlightening exercise.
+As our example, let's use a company with 50 employees.
+(You can later project this up or down against a company with only "10" employees or with 1,000, 10,000, or 100,000 employees.)

-Let me define what I mean by, “very highly effective”.
+Let me define what I mean by, "highly effective":

-When I assert that the Drug-Free Workplace program as in the above scenario of a company of 100 (or “10″, or 1,000 or 10,000) will result in a “very highly effective” Drug-Free Workplace, I mean exactly this:
+When I assert that the Drug-Free Workplace program as in the above scenario of a company of 50 (or "10", or 1,000 or 10,000) will result in a "very highly effective" Drug-Free Workplace, I mean exactly this:

-Well, most individuals who “do” drugs don’t even apply for an opening at a company that advertises in the local paper’s Help Wanted section as a “Drug-Free Workplace”!
+Well, most individuals who "do" drugs don't even apply for an opening at a company that advertises in the local paper's Help Wanted section it is a "Drug-Free Workplace"!
+Given the chance for a good job at a company that drug tests employees and any job at one that does NOT drug test its employees, drug-users will almost always apply at the latter company!

 Exceptions to that practice include drug-users who go “off” drugs for a few days before job interviewing, trying to get their system clean before taking a “pre-employment” drug test.
 And these “exceptions” (drug-users that pass a pre-employment drug test) are one of the primary reasons that “random” testing and “reasonable suspicion” testing and “post-accident” testing are all absolutely essential elements in developing and maintaining a very highly effective Drug-Free Workplace.)

-There’s even more reward than that.
-A sometimes not considered wonderful additional benefit to the now Drug-Free Workplace Company comes with all of this, too: overall employee morale improves dramatically.
+There's even more reward than that.
+A sometimes not considered wonderful additional benefit to the now Drug-Free Workplace Company comes with all of this, too: overall employee morale improves dramatically!

 Adam, is the above persuasive enough for your MBA presentation?

 I do hope the above information will help you.
-If it gets you your MBA, then please have them send me one, too.
+If it gets you your MBA, then please have them send me one, too!

 My very best wishes to you for great success with your presentation!